clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_for_translation/Dutch_translation_output/manage-workloads.md

 2. Click _Create Workload_{:.doc-button} in the upper right corner of the forecast page. <!-- TM 100 -->
 3. In the *Basic configuration* section, enter a **Name** for your new workload. <!-- TM 100 -->
 4. Select the **Time zone** to display data.
 Note: The set time zone must match the planning unit to save staff requirements. <!-- TM 100 -->
-5. (Optioneel) Selecteer de **Feestdageregio** om alle nationale feestdagen te laten gelden die van invloed zijn op je forecast voor een jaar. <!-- GPT translation -->
+5. (Optioneel) Selecteer de **Feestdageregio** om rekening te houden met alle nationale feestdagen die van invloed zijn op je forecast voor het hele jaar. <!-- GPT translation -->
 6. Select the **Planning unit** and the **Activity**.
 Note: You must select an option to calculate staff requirements. <!-- TM 100 -->
     {{ 4 | image: 'Import Workload basic configuration section' }} <!-- TM 100 -->
 7. Click the tab **Forecast import**. <!-- TM 100 -->